alannabouloy/dnd-cm-server/README.md

 ## Endpoints

-The API has 10 endpoints:
+The API has 11 endpoints:

-1. `/users`  will give you access to the list of users in the database and will support GET and POST requests.
+1. `/api/users`  will give you access to the list of users in the database and will support GET and POST requests.

-2. `/users/:user_id` will give you access to a specific user with corresponding id in the database and will support GET, PATCH, and DELETE requests.
+2. `/api/users/:username` will give you access to a specific user with corresponding id in the database and will support GET, PATCH, and DELETE requests.
+This is a protected endpoint and will require authorization to access.

-3. `/users/:user_id/campaigns` will give you access to all of the campaigns associated with a specific user and will support GET and POST requests.
+3. `/api/user_campaigns` will give you access to all of the campaigns associated with a specific user based on the username and will support GET and POST requests.
+It is a protected endpoint and will require authorization to access.

-4. `/users/:user_id/campaigns/:campaign_id` will give you access to a specific campaign and all of the details of that campaign.
-It will support GET, PATCH, and DELETE requests, but only users with permissions will be able to delete campaigns, and doing so will delete all notes associated with that campaign.
+4. `/api/user_campaigns/:campaign_id` will give you access to a specific campaign and all of the details of that campaign.
+It will support GET, PATCH, and DELETE requests, and is a protected endpoint which requires user authorization to access.

-5. `users/:user_id/campaigns/:campaign_id/notes` will access all of the notes associated with a campaign that the user is authorized to view.
+5. `/api/user_notes/:campaign_id` will access all of the notes associated with a campaign that the user is authorized to view.
 It will support GET and POST requests.
+It is a protected endpoint and requires authorization to access.

-6. `users/:user_id/campaigns/:campaign_id/notes/note_id` will access a specific note.
-It will support GET, PATCH, and DELETE requests.
-Only author of the note will be able to DELETE.
+6. `/api/user_notes/:campaign_id/note_id` will access a specific note.
+It will support GET, PATCH, and DELETE requests and is a protected endpoint which requires authorization to access.

-7. `/campaigns` will access a list of all public campaigns.
+7. `/api/campaigns` will access a list of all public campaigns.
 This will only support GET requests.

-8. `/campaigns/:campaign_id` will access the details of a public campaign.
+8. `/api/campaigns/:campaign_id` will access the details of a public campaign.
 This will only support GET requests.

-9. `/campaigns/:campaign_id/notes` will access all of the public notes available for a public campaign.
+9. `/api/notes/:campaign_id` will access all of the public notes available for a public campaign.
 It will only support GET requests.

-10. `/campaigns/:campaign_id/notes/note_id` will access a specific note within a public campaign.
+10. `/api/notes/:campaign_id/:note_id` will access a specific note within a public campaign.
 It will only support GET requests.

+11. `/api/auth/login` will authenticate the user using a POST request and return a JWT token which is used for protected endpoints going forward.

 ## Scripts